Rochester Museum and Science Center

 photo: RMSC

-Rochester’s Eyes in Space is an interactive exhibition at the RMSC Strasenburgh Planetarium that engages visitors with technologies pioneered in the Rochester region that allow us to view distant stars, explore other planets, and better see what is happening on Earth.
+Rochester’s Eyes in Space is an interactive permanent exhibition at the RMSC Strasenburgh Planetarium that engages visitors with technologies pioneered in the Rochester region that allow us to view distant stars, explore other planets, and better see what is happening on Earth.

 Same Sky permanent exhibit, opened 2022